ma9o/user_embeddings/README.md

 **Procedure:**

 1.  **Select Validation Set:** Take a representative subset of the generated `(H_context, I_pos_summary, I_neg_summary)` triplets.
-2.  **Choose Baseline Embedder:** Select a strong, publicly available text embedding model fine-tuned for semantic similarity or retrieval (e.g., models from MTEB leaderboard like E5, Instructor, Sentence-T5, or even Gecko itself if available).
+2.  **Choose Baseline Embedder:** Select a strong, publicly available text embedding model fine-tuned for semantic similarity or retrieval (e.g., `text-embedding-large-exp-03-07`).
 3.  **Encode:** Use the baseline embedder to generate embeddings for:
     *   The `H_context` representation (treating it as a query/context document).
     *   The `I_pos_summary` (treating it as the target document).
     *   The `I_neg_summary` (treating it as a distractor document).
     *   (Optional: Include more distractors sampled from the global `I_pos` pool).
-4.  **Calculate Similarity:** For each triplet, compute the similarity score (e.g., cosine similarity) between the `H_context` embedding and the embeddings of `I_pos_summary`, `I_neg_summary`, and any other distractors.
+4.  **Calculate Similarity:** For each triplet, compute the similarity score between the `H_context` embedding and the embeddings of `I_pos_summary`, `I_neg_summary`, and any other distractors.
 5.  **Evaluate Retrieval:** Measure standard retrieval metrics (e.g., Recall@1, Mean Reciprocal Rank - MRR).
 Does the `I_pos_summary` consistently achieve the highest similarity score compared to `I_neg_summary` and other distractors?
 6.  **Analysis:**
     *   **If Baseline Performs Poorly:** This is **good news**.
-It indicates that the relationship captured by your synthesis process (linking context to specific summarized actions/interests) requires more nuanced understanding than simple semantic matching provided by standard embedders.
-Your approach is adding value.
+It indicates that the relationship captured by our synthesis process (linking context to specific summarized actions/interests) requires more nuanced understanding than simple semantic matching provided by standard embedders.
+The approach is adding value.
     *   **If Baseline Performs Very Well:** This is a **red flag**.
 It suggests that the `I_pos_summary` might be too easily identifiable from the `H_context` based on simple keyword overlap or semantic closeness.
 The task might be too easy, or the negative selection might not be effective enough.
-Your complex teacher synthesis might not be creating a sufficiently challenging learning signal beyond what standard semantic embedders already capture.
+The complex teacher synthesis might not be creating a sufficiently challenging learning signal beyond what standard semantic embedders already capture.
 In this case, reconsider the teacher's summarization strategy (is it too literal?) or the negative selection method (need harder negatives?).

 This benchmarking step is critical to ensure the effort invested in the teacher-guided synthesis translates into a genuinely advanced representation capability in the student model.

+### Step 3: Full training run

+TODO

 ---